UPDATED: September 9, 2021

 What I’ve learned from my experience and watching my parents is that regardless of how angry you are with your spouse, sad that you’re divorced, you need to be able to resolve the divorce on the most amicable terms possible for the benefit of the children.
 Chances are, doing so means that as your children grow and develop their own lives, both parents and possibly their new spouses, will be able to be involved in their grown children’s lives.
 Everyone’s better off if those interactions can be positive.”

 Kelly J. Capps is an experienced family law attorney.
-She works hard to find the best path for you and your children to move your family forward.
+She works hard to find the best path for her clients to move their family forward.
 Our goal in every child custody dispute is to help our client resolve the situation in a way that fosters positive relationships with his or her children and preserves a working relationship with the other parent.